Joachim J. Buono: Career

 He has received numerous awards and citations, most recently the Secretary of Transportation’s Gold Award for meritorious achievement in response to the COVID-19 global health emergency.
 He also won the U.S. Merchant Marine Academy Meritorious Service and Outstanding Professional Achievement Awards, the Seafarers International House 2017 Honoree Award, the Seamen’s Church Institute 2016 Safety Leader Award, the North America Marine Environmental Protection Association 2016 Environmental Leader Award, and a commendation from the Prince William Sound Regional Citizens Advisory Council.
-Additionally, Buono was listed among the Top One Hundred Most Influential People in Shipping 2012–2015 by Lloyd’s List.
+Vice Admiral Jack Buono was recognized among the Top 100 Most Influential People in Shipping from 2012 to 2015 by Lloyd’s List.
+A dedicated supporter of the U.S. Merchant Marine Academy (USMMA) and the Alumni Association and Foundation (AAF), he exemplifies leadership and commitment to maritime excellence.
+In 2022, VADM Buono received the prestigious Kings Pointer of the Year Award, honoring his outstanding contributions to the Academy and the maritime industry.

+Additionally, he was honored in 2024 with the "Skip" Prosser Achievement Award, established in 2007 to commemorate the life and legacy of George Edward "Skip" Prosser (Class of 1972), recognizes alumni who embody qualities such as integrity, dedication, and service to others.
+As a distinguished member of the Flying Bridge and the Howard Payne Conway Society, VADM Buono’s efforts continue to inspire the maritime community and uphold the values of the USMMA.

 In January 2022, Vice Admiral Buono submitted his retirement to the Department of Transportation after 45 years in the maritime industry.
-Vice Admiral Buono retired after graduating the class of 2022.
+Vice Admiral Buono retired after graduating from the 2022 class.